f15hb0wn/witfoo-size-estimator/SCHEMA_FIX.md

 # Schema Column Mapping Fix

 ## Problem
-The `incident_summary` table was using the wrong column name.
-The code was trying to access an `incident` column, but the actual column name is `summary`.
+The `incident_summary` table was incorrectly assumed to have an `incident` column.
+After inspecting the actual schema, it was discovered that `incident_summary` uses the `object` column.

 ## Solution Applied